 Mar.
 11, 2015

-MIAMI BEACH, Fla.
-(AP) — An apparent hoax summoned a strong police response Wednesday to the home of rapper Lil Wayne after an unknown caller reported a shooting.
+MIAMI BEACH, Florida (AP) — An apparent hoax summoned a strong police response Wednesday to the home of rapper Lil Wayne after an unknown caller reported a shooting.

 The call came in at 12:40 p.m. on a non-emergency line, Miami Beach police spokesman Ernesto Rodriguez said.
 The caller claimed four people had been shot at the waterfront home on an exclusive Miami Beach island.

-The responding officers, including a heavily armed SWAT team, found no evidence of a shooting, no victims and no gunman.
+The responding officers, including a heavily armed special police team, found no evidence of a shooting, no victims and no gunman.
 Rodriguez also said the owner of the home — Lil Wayne, whose real name is Dwayne Michael Carter — was not there at the time.

 The rapper's representative, Chris Chambers, said Lil Wayne was in a recording studio when the incident took place.

 "We can say for sure it was a hoax," Rodriguez said.
 "It's not a laughing matter."

 The department said in a tweet that the phony call was an example of "swatting," in which people call in a false crime report to police in order to trigger a massive response.

 Police spoke with house staff members and went through the eight-bedroom, 10-bath home, Rodriguez added.
 Police K-9 dogs were also deployed.

 Property records show the home, featuring a rooftop pool and boat dock, was most recently assessed at $9.4 million.